Customer Standards Defendants Attending Court

 If you are serving on a jury

-- You will be told by the Judge when you need to come back or you can get this information by contacting the jury information line after 5.00pm each day, or by accessing the NI Courts and Tribunals Service website
+- You will be told by the Judge when you need to come back or you can get this information by contacting the jury information line after 5.00pm each day, or by accessing the Courts Service website

 Customer Standards - Legal Profession

 - Fees and documents sent in by post (with the exception of Default Decrees) will be processed and the endorsed documents returned to you within 4 working days

 - Requests for copy court orders will be processed in 4 days.
 If not, we will provide you with an explanation for the delay

 - A designated solicitor and barrister room will be provided in all main court venues, which will be clean, heated, well lit, and comfortable